Chocolate-Coated Kaki no Tane Rice Crackers

-The recipe is very simple, isn’t it ?If you are interested in this Japanese snack recipe, it may be a good idea to try combining Kaki no Tane with various flavors of chocolate, and let’s find your favorite combinations!
+If you are interested in this recipe, let’s try combining Kaki no Tane rice crackers with various flavors of chocolate and find your favorite combinations!